Oldman10000/ski-carinthia/README.md

 ### Home Page

 Upon entering the home page of the website, the user sees a large hero image, which displays a ski slope.
-The user is also prompted to 'Discover all Resorts' or to 'Check out our Blogs' as call to action buttons.
+The user is also prompted to 'Discover all Resorts' or to 'Check out our Blogs' as a call to action button.
 There is also a 'down arrow' button towards the bottom which prompts a user to either scroll down or select the button to be taken to the next section of the page.

 This fulfills user story 1 :heavy_check_mark:

 ![index-hero](documentation/index-hero.jpg)

 Scrolling down/selecting the 'down arrow' button takes the user to the 'Where to Go?' section of the page.
-The page features a brief text with info for the user and links to 3 common/popular types of resort (Family, Spectacular Views, Large Resort).
+The page features a brief text with info for the user and links to 3 common/popular types of the resort (Family, Spectacular Views, Large Resort).

 ![index-2](documentation/index-2.jpg)